lawrencemcdaniel-dot-com/html/tierrapartners.com/wp-content/plugins/mashsharer/readme.txt

 == Changelog ==

+= 3.5.4 =
+* New: Support for Yoast custom variables e.g. %%title%%
+* New: Add sharedcount.com 10.000 free daily api requests
+* New: Switch from newsharecount to opensharecount.com to collect twitter shares
+* New: Collect twitter shares with social network add-on

 = 3.5.3 =
 * New: Disable share count for new installations as default setting
 * New: Admin notice to recommend to disable the share count agregation to be complicant with upcoming GDPR